-Revenue from arrangements for services such as maintenance, repair, consulting and technical support are recognized either as the service is performed or ratably over the defined contractual period for service maintenance contracts.
-Our payment terms may vary by the type and location of our customer and the products or services offered.
+Revenue for services such as maintenance, repair, and technical support is recognized either as the service is performed or ratably over the defined contractual period for service maintenance contracts.
+From time to time our payment terms may vary by the type and location of our customer and the products or services offered.
+During the third quarter of 2019, management identified and corrected an immaterial error related to revenue from consulting services of approximately \$99,000 by recognizing this revenue during the third quarter of 2019.
+These consulting services were performed and qualified for revenue recognition in prior periods, primarily during 2018.